Mohamed Bader-El-Den Portrait

 Biography

-Dr Mohamed Bader-El-Den is a Reader in Data Science and Machine Learning.
+Dr Mohamed Bader-El-Den is a Professor in AI and Data Science.

-In 2016, aligning with the faculty's strategic goals, I started the establishment of the DataPort - Enterprise Data Intelligence subject group, originally named Data Science and Analytics subject group.
+In 2016, aligning with the faculty's strategic goals, I started the establishment of the DataPort - Enterprise Data Intelligence subject group, Which now becomming Portsmouth AI and Data Science center (PAIDS).
 My research and academic leadership have enabled the development of the group's research profile, attracting external funding, creating impact, recruiting PhD students, as well as supporting colleagues.
 Additionally, the group is home to specialised MSc and BSc courses in Data Science and Analytics that I was responsible for designing and developing.

 My research has produced over 80 peer-reviewed publications